Trap Neuter Return (TNR)

 what is it?

-Trap Neuter Return is an effort in which, not friendly, feral cats are trapped, spayed or neutered, given vaccines, ear tipped and released back to the area they were trapped.
+Trap Neuter Return is an effort in which, not friendly, feral cats are trapped, spayed or neutered, given vaccines, microchipped, ear tipped and returned back to the area they were trapped.

 The ear tip is the international symbol that lets people know the cat has been altered, vaccinated and a valued member of the community.